nikhil1raghav/blog/content/books.md

 And this tweet by [illacertus](https://www.youtube.com/channel/UCmvhCWvHk3-SJqljh5cCm8A)

-Every review is more often than not ends with a line or two from the book because this columns don't render properly in firefox if content is not big as the book cover
+Every review, more often than not ends with a line or two from the book because these columns don't render properly in firefox if content is not big as the book cover

 {{<tweet user="illacertus" id="779563228959498240">}}